 If you eat a plant-based diet or try to live dairy-free, sugar cookies can be a challenging recipe to conquer.
-This recipe requires a smidge of finesse, but it well worth it!
+This vegan sugar cookies recipe requires a smidge of finesse, but it well worth it!

 Last summer, I made some pretty good sugar cookies — which accidentally looked like nostalgic iced animal cookies (but I made iced animal cookies too!).
 I’ll let you in on a secret: these cookies taste even better!

 The trick to these cookies is the consistency (and coldness) of your dough.
-Throughout the recipe, if you’re ever in doubt about whether your dough is too mushy, pop it in the fridge.
+Throughout the vegan sugar cookies recipe, if you’re ever in doubt about whether your dough is too mushy, pop it in the fridge.